Savor our FTC disclosure's epic tale here. The following article was last updated on Dec 3, 2025 ...

 Riding Your Motorcycle On Winter Road Salt

 It's winter here in Chicagoland.
 Said season's reputation is just as harsh as our city's industrial response to it.
-The roads get salted while most of us go about situating our motorcycles for cold storage.
-It's funny how (perhaps as expected) priority "favorites" get winterized first, followed by the next most important until we reach that ... wait.
+Crews salt the roads while most of us go about situating our motorcycles for cold storage.
+It's funny how (perhaps as expected) we winterize priority "favorites" first, then move to the next most important until we reach that ... wait.
 Maybe I'll keep that one at the ready!

 In our house, the sacrificial "meh, whatever" ride is an '88 Honda Hawk GT which, as you might've guessed, I just rode before outlining this article.
 A brief fluke in our January temps offered up three successive days of 40, then 45 and today 50 degrees with sparse rain.
 Roads rinsed, carburetors newly re-jetted and an aftermarket exhaust in place, I geared up before easing through every slick/slimy corner between our house and the Fort Sheridan Starbucks.

-This blessing has its curse, however.
+This blessing has its curses, however.
 Once we as riders get even a hint of saddle time, it's all over.
-We want more and we won't be denied.
+We want more and we won't let anything deny us.

-Therein lies a problem for me personally since this bike has been cosmetically rebuilt ... twice.
-First it was rear ended by an SUV while my wife was riding it.
-Then a buddy backed over it not a month after it was freshly revitalized.
+Therein lies a problem for me personally, since I have cosmetically rebuilt this bike ... twice.
+First, an SUV rear-ended it while my wife was riding it.
+Then a buddy backed over it not a month after I had freshly revitalized it.
 Neither parts nor paint work for such an infamously rare bird come cheap.
 The short of it is that I want to ride whenever winter will allow but I also want to keep my beloved Hawk mechanically (and aesthetically) intact.

-This singles out road salt, my motorcycle's most obvious mid-winter enemy.
+This singles out road salt, my motorcycle's most obvious midwinter enemy.
 Its corrosive nature comes with a complimentary adhesive behavior.
-The longer you leave it on, the nastier things get and it only worsens when a fully baked engine cools off with this savory glue embracing it.
+The longer you leave road salt on, the nastier things get and it only worsens when a fully baked engine cools off with this savory glue embracing it.

-The parts of your motorcycle that are most harshly effected by road salt are those located toward the front.
-Equally effected are the ones in the middle.
+The parts of your motorcycle that are most harshly affected by road salt are those located toward the front.
+The ones in the middle suffer equally.
 Oh, and then there's the stuff on the end.

 Salt is mean to your entire frickin' bike.